vcvpaiva/DialecticaCategories/README.md

 4. TAC paper: "[Dialectica and Chu constructions: cousins?](http://www.tac.mta.ca/tac/volumes/17/7/17-07abs.html)", Theory and Applications of Categories, Vol. 17, No. 7, pp 127-152 (2006)  <br>

-From the thesis a new logical/type theory system that is the natural, intrinsic logic of the categories GC, "Full Intuitionistic Linear Logic" (FILL), and with Luiz Carlos a version for Intuitionistic logic (FIL).
-With Torben and Harley proofs of cut-elimination for the logic FILL, with Harley mechanized in Agda.
+From the thesis, a new logical/type theory system that is the natural, intrinsic logic of the categories GC, "Full Intuitionistic Linear Logic" (FILL).
+With Luiz Carlos Pereira, a version for Intuitionistic logic (FIL).
+With Torben Brauner and Harley Eades, proofs of cut-elimination for the logic FILL.
+[Harley's proof](https://github.com/heades/cut-fill-agda/blob/master/FullLinCat.agda) was mechanized in Agda.

 5. FILL [Full Intuitionistic Linear Logic](https://www.sciencedirect.com/science/article/pii/0168007293901465) (with Martin Hyland) APAL (1993) (official)